HAECHI-LABS/vvisp-sample/vvisp.md

 ### abi-to-script

-`vvisp abi-to-script` will generate abis and script for calling smartcontract functions with javascript.
+`vvisp abi-to-script` will generate abis and script for calling smart contract functions with javascript.
 Generated files will be placed in `contractApis/` folder.

-in vvisp-sample, we need to generate for 3 contracts
+In vvisp-sample, we need to generate for 3 contracts

 - Haechi.sol
 - Gym.sol